 Again, it’s key that the Sales Manager takes responsibility for highlighting when an opportunity has started to rot in any given stage.

 Pipedrive allows you to set the number of days a deal can sit in each stage before raising a red flag to let you know that they are starting to rot.
-This makes life much easier for the Sales Manager.
-In the example above, five deals in Pipedrive have turned red because they have stalled in a stage for too long.
+In the example above, a deal that has gone rotten is colored red on the deal tile in the Pipeline View.
+If a deal is rotten, a Sales Manager can simply schedule a new activity for that deal to restore it

 Win rate can be defined as is the number of opportunities it takes your team to generate a new paying customer.